 As a result, when xy-subsampling is enabled, some of the programming limits declared in the parameter limit registers are no longer valid.
 In addition, the default values for some of the manufacturer-specific registers need to be reprogrammed.
-See "Minimum Frame Time" and "Minimum Row Time" on page 43.
+See "Minimum Frame Time" and "Minimum Row Time".

-Subsampling / binning options:
+Subsampling/Binning Options: